naivary/govm/README.md

 # govm
-vagrant-wrapper or govm (which is called govm because it will be implemented in go in the future with a proper API) is currently a shell-wrapper for vagrant with virtualbox as provider.
+govm (which is called govm because it will be implemented in go in the future with a proper API) is currently a shell-wrapper for vagrant with virtualbox as provider.
 It has a lot of functions:
 - create one single virtual-machine with a [single-creation](#single-creation)
 - run any action you know from vagrant on these machines